mattneary/Tarpits-Abstraction/render/posts/SExprs.md

 \end{align*}
 </div>

 Now, once again we follow a defined data-type with its manipulations.
-Just as did McCarthy, we will provide `car` and `cdr` as additional elementary functions, with `pair?` serving as a close substitute-foundation for the operations made possible by `atom`.
-Of course we additionally provide the sibling to `pair?`, a nil-checker, in the form of `null?`.
+Just as did McCarthy, we will provide `car` and `cdr` as additional elementary functions, with `pair?` and `null?` complements to each other in determining the end of a list.

 <div>
 $$\text{Pair Operations}$$